 A Research Fellow at Fitzwilliam College, Cambridge (1967-68), his first academic appointment was in the school of mathematical and physical sciences at the University of Sussex (1968-69).
 From 1969-99 he taught in the History Department at Lancaster University, becoming a member of the International Academy of the History of Science in 1993.
 In 1995, with Professor Geoffrey Cantor, he gave the Gifford Lectures at Glasgow University.

-John Hedley Brooke is an Honorary Fellow of the International Society for Science & Religion (ISSR).
+John Hedley Brooke is an Emeritus Fellow of Harris Manchester College Oxford University and an Honorary Fellow of the International Society for Science & Religion (ISSR).

 To listen to 15 interviews charting his development as an academic, recorded by the British Library under their Oral History of British Science project, go to: http://sounds.bl.uk/Oral-history/Science.
-The interviews are listed under Hedley Brooke, John [G-I]
+The interviews are listed under Hedley Brooke, John [G-I].
+The catalogue reference is C1672/08.

 Contact e mail: firstname.lastname@example.org